sheelis/smart-farm/README.md

-## Relevant data nalysis and predictions
+## Relevant data analysis and predictions

 Useful applications for a small modernized household / hobby lot.

 - Rain water tanks
   - calculate rates of consumption
   - fetch past weather data to learn how much rainfall yielded how many liters of water
-  - gather past and future data to predict draugths or storms
+  - gather past and future data to predict draughts or storms
   - suggest appropriate actions to user (try to save water or use more water before storm)
   - calculate if predictions were correct when time comes
   - measure water temperature, to find best times to enable water heater
 - Solar or wind power
   - calculate rates of consumption and accumulation
   - gather weather data, predict shortages, maintenance, potentially useful improvements (more batteries, more panels, etc.)
   - regulate consumption (turn devices on or off based on rules and thresholds)
 - Greenhouse
   - temperature, light and air humidity levels
   - automated watering, misting, ventilation, etc